What is HOSA?

 HOSA provides a unique program of leadership development, motivation, and recognition exclusively for secondary, postsecondary, adult, and collegiate students enrolled in health science education and biomedical science programs or have interests in pursuing careers in health professions.
 HOSA is 100% health care!

-Since its inception in 1976, HOSA has grown steadily reaching over 240,000 members through 51 chartered HOSA State Associations, American Samoa, Canada, District of Columbia, Germany, Italy and Puerto Rico.
+Since its inception in 1976, HOSA has grown steadily reaching over 250,000 members through 54 chartered HOSA State Associations, American Samoa, Canada, District of Columbia, China, Korea and Puerto Rico.